g3rg/bttools/README.md

 [x] Force Builder - show current force BV in filter summary [x] Force Builder - Open all in Flechs....

-[.]
-Refactor - move all functions that use data files to be wrapped by a class, then can replace with server calls in the future...
+[x] Refactor - move all functions that use data files to be wrapped by a class, then can replace with server calls in the future...
     [x] faction era data
-    [ ] unit data
+    [x] unit data

+[x] Show era years
-[ ] Order Eras chronologically
+[x] Order Eras chronologically

 [ ] select multiple factions? - additive or subtractive???? and/or?
     BRANCH MultiSelectFilters